needa01/DiamondMela-a-Jewelry-Website/README.md

 - Basic CSS: Styling for the website layout and appearance.
 - JavaScript: Programming language for adding interactivity and functionality.
 - HTML: Struct

+## Contributing
+- Contributions are welcome!
+If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.
+Contact us @needa.0710@gmail.com